 CMREN STUDENT WORKER COMMUNITY SERVICE

-In Fall 2022, Dr. Bullard took CMREN students on a site visit to Angels of Action, a non-profit organization in Mecosta County.
+Fall 2022, Dr. Bullard took CMREN students on a site visit to Angels of Action, a non-profit organization in Mecosta County.
 A CMREN partner, Angels of Action serves children and families in both Mecosta and Osceola Counties.
 Home to nine programs that work to assist our community in several ways, Angels of Action addresses physical, emotional, and educational needs.
 The CMREN students decided to support Angels of Action, through volunteering on a regular basis.
-Currently, Dr. Bullard and three CMREN students, spend one morning each month, serving the community through this volunteer work.
+Currently, Dr. Bullard and one CMREN student, spend one morning each month, serving the community through this volunteer work.
 It is one way for CMREN to help children and families in need.

 BACKPACK DRIVE